meodai/wikipedia-color-names/README.md

 - Lower-cases the hex color values
 - Removes parentheses
-- Removes duplicates color names
+- Removes duplicate color names
 - Title Cases the color names

 [colors.json](colors.json) contains an array of objects with a name, hex and link property